Sign in As:

 • Headings, CTAs, and logos do not touch the edges.

-• Text is read without zooming.
+• Text is readable without zooming.

-• Composition looks balanced
+• The composition looks balanced

 Conclusion